How to Perform a SEO Technical Audit: The Complete Guide

 4. To assess the website’s usability

-A SEO technical audit helps assess website usability by identifying potential issues that could be frustrating users, such as slow page loading, broken links, and HTTPS issues.
+An SEO technical audit helps assess website usability by identifying potential issues that could be frustrating users, such as slow page loading, broken links, and HTTPS issues.
 It checks a website’s technical aspects, such as viewport configuration, plugins, and size of text and clickable elements, as well as the content by analyzing the title tags, meta tags, and H1 tags.
 It also checks for usability issues such as intrusive ads, interstitials, or a lack of structured navigation.
 Finally, it checks for mobile-friendliness to ensure that the website is responsive and compatible with different browsers.
-By doing all of these steps, a SEO technical audit can help assess website usability.
+By doing all of these steps, an SEO technical audit can help assess website usability.

 5. To identify speed optimization opportunities